GENUS: Portulaca SPECIES: oleracea

 Number of Seeds: 200

 Description: A summer salad herb that will self-seed if you’re on sandy or light soils.
 This plant has very fleshy small leaves which are picked and eaten raw in salads.
-It’s one of the few ancient herbs that our ancestors were eating many thousands of years ago still around and so is a vital plant that our bodies recognise as ‘good’ food.
-Contain Omega 3 fatty acids.
-Kay bought this back from the USA in 2004 from the garden of Rich Pecoraro, one of the stars of Seeds of Change, and a wonderful mentor for her at that time.
+It’s one of the few ancient herbs that our ancestors were eating many thousands of years ago still around, and so is a vital plant that our bodied recognise as ‘good’ food.
+Contains Omega 3.
+I bought this back from the USA 10 years ago frm the garden of Rich Pecoraro, one of the stars of Seeds of Change, and a wonderful mentor for me at that time.